It started with 12, and now three contestants remain in the Great British Bake Off.

 Strengths and weaknesses: “As a baker one of my biggest strengths is that I’m not daunted by much.
 I will have a go.
 My biggest weakness is the mess I create!”

 Who is Loriea?
 Jamaican born Loriea uses her baking to celebrate her Caribbean roots after moving to the UK at the age of 15.

 She began baking at just five-years-old with the help of her maternal grandmother, whose influence plays a big part in her cooking style.

 Her husband, Peter is the biggest fan of her cooking, and he especially loves her Jamaican patties.

 When she isn’t baking or working long shifts at the hospital, she likes practising the craft of macramé.
 Growing up, Loriea was really into athletics – and has even met Usain Bolt!
 Any chance of introducing us, Loriea?

 What’s her baking style?
 Loriea loves to include coconut, chillies and cinnamon in her food.
 She rarely follows a recipe exactly.
 In fact, from the moment she reads a recipe, she starts to think how she can tweak it to make it her own.

 Strengths and weaknesses: “My strength is my cool and calm nature and my ability to work well under pressure.
 Outside of these I think I have great strengths with blending untraditional flavours.
 However, these are not always to everyone’s taste.
 On the other hand, my weakness lies in my inability to follow a recipe without having to put my own twist in, I struggle to think in a simplistic way.”

-The Great British Bake Off starts on Channel 4 on September 22nd at 8pm.
+The Great British Bake Off Final is on Channel 4 on Tuesday November 24th at 8pm.
 To keep up to date with the latest Bake Off news, see here.
 If you’re looking for more to watch, check out our TV guide.